if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-The Fixed Joint Grab Attach script is used to create a simple Fixed Joint connection between the object and the grabbing object.
+Attaches the grabbed Interactable Object to the grabbing object via a Fixed Joint.

+  > The Interactable Object will be attached to the grabbing object via a Fixed Joint and the Joint can be broken upon colliding the Interactable Object with other colliders.

+**Script Usage:**
+ * Place the `VRTK_FixedJointGrabAttach` script on either:
+   * The GameObject of the Interactable Object to detect interactions on.
+   * Any other scene GameObject and then link that GameObject to the Interactable Objects `Grab Attach Mechanic Script` parameter to denote use of the grab mechanic.

 ### Inspector Parameters

- * **Break Force:** Maximum force the joint can withstand before breaking.
-Infinity means unbreakable.
+ * **Break Force:** Maximum force the Joint can withstand before breaking.
+Setting to `infinity` ensures the Joint is unbreakable.

 ### Example